CoEDL/elpis/docs/wiki/handy-gcp-commands.md

 Follow [these instructions](https://cloud.google.com/sdk/docs/install) to install the `gcloud` tool.

-## Connect to a virtual machine
+## Connect to a Virtual Machine

-Use `gcloud` to connect from a local terminal to a Google Cloud Platform virtual machine. `gcloud init` will authorise gcloud to use your credentials to access your account.
+Use `gcloud` to connect from a local terminal to a Google Cloud Platform Virtual Machine. `gcloud init` will authorise gcloud to use your credentials to access your account.
 Then we will list the available machines, and make an SSH connection to one.
 Change `instance-1` in the code below to match the name of the machine you want to connect to.
 ```
 gcloud init
 gcloud compute instances list